xxfoundation/elixxir-xxdk-Examples/connectClient/README.md

 avoiding the usage of CLI flags for basic variables you may change in the code.
 This file initiates an xxdk E2E object.
 With that established, a connection client is built on top.
-Using a precanned contact object created in `connectServer` this connection client contacts the server with a simple message.
+Using a precanned contact object created in `connectServer` this client contacts the authenticated server with a simple message.

 [`utils.go`](utils.go) contains utility functions for running the program.
 In this case,